GonzaloLinaresDV/Ghost-Shifter/README.md

 # Ghost Shifter

-A cooperative multiplayer game built with Unity 6 and Photon Fusion.
+Ghost Shifter is a cooperative multiplayer game currently under development.

-Players join a shared session, explore the environment, interact with objects, solve objectives together, and progress through different scenarios.
+The project is built on top of a custom multiplayer framework using Photon Fusion, providing matchmaking, networking, interactions and cooperative gameplay systems.

 ## Features